|

 The 6th c. astrologer Rhetorius Aegyptius used the term as women with the receptors: “arsenokoites (of women) and rapists of women.”

-Dr. Ann Nyland on arsenokoites.
+Ann Nyland

-She served as faculty in ancient Greek language and Ancient History in the Department of Classics and Ancient History at the University of New England in Australia.
+She served as faculty in Ancient Greek language and Ancient History in the Department of Classics and Ancient History at the University of New England in Australia.
 Nyland is published (academic journals) in the field of Greek and Hittite lexicography.

 Nyland's father, a Classicist, taught her Latin before English, which created a love of ancient languages.
 When Nyland was six years old, she accepted the Lord as her Savior.
 As a teenager, Nyland received the baptism of the Holy Spirit and joined a Spirit-filled church.